 But it’s true.
 Hard as it is to admit, I was that young, Christian girl who jumped on the bandwagon of kissing dating goodbye – except of course for dating Jesus.
 I repressed my desire for dating and decided that courtship was the “holier” course of action for my life.

 Interacting with the opposite sex became this pressure-filled, awkward, sinful-like give and take that left me feeling confused, impatient, and lacking control.
-I bought into the theory that dating was wrong and that the only way to find God’s one and only match for my life would be to do nothing and just wait for him.
+I bought into the theory that dating was wrong – even Christian dating, whatever that meant – and that the only way to find God’s one and only match for my life would be to do nothing and just wait for him.

 So, I waited.
 And waited.
 And waited.